How to set goals for 2019

 If you made, say, £25 000 this year, don’t go and set 1 million as your goal for 2019.
 This is neither realistic nor possible (not in most cases at least).
 Instead, I’d try aiming at £75 000 or even £100 000.
 That’s much more realistic and very possible if you were to get a sizeable raise, change your job or start a small business on the side.
 Then, try aiming higher during the following years.
 That way, you’ll avoid disappointment and build your confidence up at the same time.

 If you had £25 000 this year, and during 2019 you manage to get to £50 000, you’re seeing improvement.
-Your confidence in your own abilities will rise, and you’ll feel much better both in a business and in a social environment.
+Your confidence in your own abilities will rise, and you’ll feel much better both in business and social environment.
 And you get all of this as a reward just for being realistic!

 This is called setting smart goals.
 It’s a popular acronym in the marketing field, standing for Specific, Measurable, Achievable, Realistic, and Timely goals.
 So if you wanted to lose weight, for example, you’d say “I want to lose 5 kilograms (specific and measurable) by the end of 2019 (very achievable, quite realistic and comes with a deadline of sorts).
 This can be applied to just about any goal – “I’m going to read 10 books this year” or “I’ll participate in a 20 miles’ marathon this year”.